jillesvangurp/jsonj/README.md

 # JsonJ at Inbot

-I developed JsonJ while I still was in Nokia as an ideal way to handle json.
+I developed JsonJ on the side while I still was in Nokia as an ideal way to handle json.
 Once I left Nokia, I started using it for my own projects, including my startup Localstream.
 When Localstream was acquired by Linko, now [Inbot](http://inbot.io), I started using it inside the Inbot backend where it now is the only way we deal with json.
+All our API requests are parsed using jsonj, all our internal communication with Elasticsearch uses jsonj, and all manipulating and picking apart of this json is done using jsonj.

 # Get JsonJ from Maven Central